finleysg/mpga-web/CONTRIBUTING.md

 - All Contacts
 - Math Play Captains
 - Member Clubs

+__Documentation Wiki:__ Add a wiki to the Django project where we can manage HOWTO topics for EC members and help onboard new EC members.

 __Image Gallery:__ For each tournament, display a responsive gallery of thumbnail images.
 Clicking on an image loads a full-size viewer.
 The viewer allows scrolling through all images in the gallery.